 She knew exactly where to go and how to get the boys to crack a smile.

-Flytographer is headquartered in Victoria, BC, but they have locations all over the world.
+Flytographer is headquartered in Victoria, BC, but they have locations worldwide.
 We’ve used them in Paris, Maui, London, and New York City.
-It’s easy to select your photographer, route, and your photo package on their website.
+It’s easy to select your photographer, route, and holiday photo package on their website.

 Save $25 on your Flytographer photoshoot